Scott Stenzel: ARCA Racing Series

 Stenzel signed up with the reality documentary television series called Yellow Stripes: Making the Driver.
 He finished filming for the first episodes July 6, 2009, a co-production between Gen2Media and Digi Craft.
 When Yellow Stripes: Making the Driver agreed to sponsor his car, Scott approached Spraker Racing to finalize the Daytona arrangements.
 Jeff and his crew prepared Scott’s speedway car, which was purchased from the Wood Brothers and powered by a Roush/Yates motor.
 On January 22, 2010, Stenzel entered his No. 42 Ford Fusion into the Lucas Oil 200 at Daytona with Jeff Spraker agreeing to sit atop the war wagon as crew chief throughout speed week.

 When asked about preparing for the upcoming event, Stenzel commented, “I can’t thank everyone enough for helping out a rookie driver.
 Jeff Spraker, and his skilled crew, have taken me and this Wood Brothers Ford Fusion on at the last minute.
 Everything is coming together smoothly with everyone pulling extra duty.
 Plus, as a team we’ve been able to gel.
 Spraker’s been to Daytona several times.
 He knows what it takes to lead and finish up front, but he’s yet to win one.
 Now, we share the same goal – to win at Daytona.”

 On April 23, 2010, Spraker agreed to field the car for Stenzel.
 Stenzel qualified 28th at Talladega Superspeedway.
 After 250 miles were completed in the race, he finished in the seventh place position.
 He received the CGS Hard Charger award for passing the most cars during the race.

 On January 11–12, 2011 Stenzel partnered up with Spraker Racing again to revisit Daytona International Speedway.
-During the last single car test session Stenzel was the fastest Ford in sixth position with a time of 49.457 and a speed of 181.976 mph.
+During the last single car test session, Stenzel was the fastest Ford in sixth position with a time of 49.457 and a speed of 181.976 mph.

 NASCAR

 On September 17, 2010, Stenzel made his NASCAR debut by driving the No. 37 Spraker Racing Chevrolet and qualifying into the NASCAR K&N Pro Series East's New Hampshire 125.
 He started the race in 26th place and finished 21st place.

 In 2012, Stenzel made his NASCAR Camping World Truck Series debut at Kansas Speedway, where he finished 23rd.

-In 2019, he returned to the Truck Series for the SpeedyCash.com 400 at Texas, driving the No. 34 for Reaume Brothers Racing.
+In 2019, Stenzel returned to the Truck Series for the SpeedyCash.com 400 at Texas, driving the No. 34 for Reaume Brothers Racing.

-Personal life

-Stenzel currently resides in Orlando, Florida, with his wife Bree.